 quanteda::dfm_group(groups = corp_dom$Author) %>%

-We can also investigate the use of the term alice across chapters of the example text.
-In a first step, we extract the number of words in each chapter.
+We can also explore how the term alice is used throughout the chapters of our example text.
+To begin, let’s extract the word count for each chapter.

 Words <- text_chapters %>%